 Salary: Paid internship

 Tsk tsk.
-I had to take one big gulp on my water flask before even brainstorming for an idea.
+I had to take one big gulp of my water flask before even brainstorming an idea.

 I had no time to visit any exhibit because I wanted to send the essay right away.
-Early bird catches the worm!
-Seriously, I wanted to get it off my hands as soon as possible so I can just have a good night´s sleep.
-I was too excited with the prospect of working at The Art Newspaper and if I have to wait one more day I would get pent up emotions and maybe not enjoy the little sunshine that London has and which had been peeking at my library desk all afternoon and begging me to please just get cracking .
-Thank God for Jonathan Jones´ blog post at the Guardian about Douglas Gordon, I was set on writing about him.
-Leafing thru the books in the reference library, I saw Douglas Gordon´s book and realised how important this artist is.
+The early bird catches the worm!
+Seriously, I wanted to get it off my hands as soon as possible so I can just have a good night's sleep.
+I was too excited with the prospect of working at The Art Newspaper and if I have to wait one more day I would get pent-up emotions and maybe not enjoy the little sunshine that London has and which had been peeking at my library desk all afternoon and begging me to please just get cracking.
+Thank God for Jonathan Jones' blog post at the Guardian about Douglas Gordon, I was set on writing about him.
+Leafing thru the books in the reference library, I saw Douglas Gordon's book and realised how important this artist is.
 And so after reading, I managed to collate enough information and wrote:

 I just typed away then I ended the essay with this.

 K.364 tries to present a modern-day portrait of a man in the context of history.
 It is a testament to Douglas Gordon's continued deliberation on what art is and its purpose.
 Douglas Gordon says, "Everything is coded, nothing is really explained, that is why you have to watch it a second time.
 But the underlying theme is the battle between history and the fleeting beauty of music."